vm-vh/IsotopeCorrection.jl/docs/src/background.md

 When conducting isotope labeling experiments, it is critical to distinguish between isotopes introduced into the system experimentally and those naturally present at the start of the experiment.
-The natural abundance (NA) of stable isotopes can falsify the results of isotope labeling studies if not corrected appropriately. [^1] For example, carbon naturally exists as  approximately 98.93% <sup>12</sup>C and 1.07% <sup>13</sup>C.
+The natural abundance (NA) of stable isotopes can falsify the results of isotope labeling studies if not corrected appropriately.<sup>1</sup>
+For example, carbon naturally exists as  approximately 98.93% <sup>12</sup>C and 1.07% <sup>13</sup>C.
 Ignoring the NA of <sup>13</sup>C could lead to errors in the interpretation of metabolic fluxes, especially when using gas chromatography mass spectrometry (GCMS) as the derivatization necessary for gas chromatography